Benn in 'adverse' drug test before Eubank Jr fight

 It added that Benn, 26, has not been charged and that he and Eubank, 33, remain keen to fight on Saturday.

-The pair are scheduled for an all-British catchweight contest at the O2 Arena, 30 years after their fathers, Nigel Benn and Chris Eubank Sr, faced each other in the ring.
+The pair are scheduled to meet in an all-British catchweight bout at the O2 Arena, 30 years after their fathers, Nigel Benn and Chris Eubank Sr, faced each other in the ring.

 The promoters' statement said: "We have been made aware that a random anti-doping test for Conor Benn conducted by the Voluntary Anti-Doping Association returned an adverse analytical finding for trace amounts of a fertility drug.